mesanabinladen/PuzzleMaker/README.md

 - open an image (processing is done on the full-resolution copy; GUI shows a scaled preview),
 - overlay an NxM grid,
 - expand each cell by a percentage "border" that overlaps neighbours,
-- extract each expanded cell as a tile and compose a single output `puzzle.jpg`, plus an A4 `puzzle_page_x-y.jpg` (both A4 320ppi) to print every puzzle part, and `puzzle_contours_x-y.svg` with SVG contours for usinga with the laser engraver
+- extract each expanded cell as a tile and compose a single output `puzzle_full.jpg`, plus an A4 `puzzle_page_x-y.jpg` (both A4 320ppi) to print every puzzle part, and `puzzle_contours_x-y.svg` with SVG contours for using with the laser engraver

 Requirements
 - Tested with Python 3.11